 - From the queries library, click New query.

-- From the list of datasets, choose the one you want, then click Select.
+- From the list of datasets, choose the one you want, then click New query.

 The query builder opens showing a new, blank query.